glycodynamics/HomologyModeling/README.md

 # HomologyModeling
 This tutorial aims to model modeling the structure of Siglec-7 using the [MODELLER](https://salilab.org/modeller).
+You can download by clicking in Code --> Download Zip.
+Unzip this file and go inside modeller directory.

 ## Template Selection:
 PDB database and search for protein ID: [1O7S](https://www.rcsb.org/structure/1O7S) (The second letter is O as in Oxford and not zero) or [1O7V](https://www.rcsb.org/structure/1O7V).
 1O7S is 1.7 A resolution structure of human Siglec-7, a sialic acid lectin.
 Siglec-7 is N-glycosylated at N107, and it binds with sialic acids and their analogs (See Fig. below)